AC electricity on a boat. |

 Why?
 Because it is a new technology.
 I don't want to bore you

-with technical sh*t, but basicly, instead of having mass quantities
+with technical sh*t, but basically, instead of having mass quantities

 of heavy copper wire spinning around, it uses a small stator, and